ekiczek/webtrees-infra/README.md

 # webtrees-infra

 ## Overview
-This project uses terraform to stand up a Webtrees website on AWS.
+This project uses [terraform](https://developer.hashicorp.com/terraform) to stand up a [Webtrees](https://webtrees.net/) website on [Amazon Web Services](https://aws.amazon.com/) infrastructure.
 Design goals include:
 * Minimize cost
 * Make it easy to migrate media files and database
 * Make it easy to upgrade Webtrees and database in the future
+* Store media on an AWS S3 bucket for easy ongoing management of media files
-* Work seemlessly with a no-cost No-IP.com domain name
+* Work seemlessly with a no-cost [No-IP.com](https://www.noip.com/) domain name
+* Serve Webtrees via https with a free Let's Encrypt certificate

 ## Architecture
 The system includes the following AWS infrastructure:
 * EC2 for running the No-IP DUC, Webtrees and MariaDB Docker containers
-* S3 bucket for storing media files, module for enabling Webtrees to access media files in S3, and a database dump
+* S3 bucket for storing media files, module for enabling Webtrees to access media files in S3, supporting scripts, and a database dump
+* Monitoring and alarms for EC2 and Docker containers

 ## Items of note
-* Uses GD instead of ImageMagick (I was having problems with ImageMagick and GD seemed more reliable for my use case)
+* Uses GD instead of ImageMagick (which is installed by default).
+This change was made because I was having problems with ImageMagick and GD seemed more reliable for my use case.
-* `webtrees_s3_media` module was created by Claude AI
+* `webtrees_s3_media` module was created by [Claude AI](https://claude.ai/).

 ## Pre-requisites/assumptions
 * You have a Webtrees database dump file and a directory of media files available to use.
-* Your AWS key and secret are in `~/.aws`.
+* Your AWS key and secret are stored locally in `~/.aws`.
 * You have Docker Desktop installed locally.
 * You are using VSCode dev containers (which utilize Docker)

 ## Installation and Use
 1. Open this repo in VSCode, inside of a dev container.
 A Docker container will be created for you on first run.
 1. Copy `terraform.tfvars.template` to `terraform.tfvars` and edit it with your values.
-1. Put the SQL dump file in the `migrated_data` directory as `webtrees-data.sql`.
+1. Create a directory named `migrated_data` and add the SQL dump file as `webtrees-data.sql` to that directory.
 1. Put the migrated media folder in the `migrated_data` directory as `media`.
 1. Open a VSCode terminal and run `terraform apply`.
+1. After the `terraform apply` is complete, check the email address provided for the `alert_email` variable and accept the subscription to alerts.

+The EC2 will probably need a minute or two to complete setup.
+Once up, you should be able to browse to the site at your domain name.
+Additionally, you can monitor the infrastructure health via the AWS dashboard specified in the terraform output `monitoring_dashboard_url`.

 ## Upgrading Docker containers
 Webtrees and MariaDB will have upgrades over time.
 Below are the steps for upgrading: